foxbow/mixplay/README.md

 * keyword play
 * URL stream play
 * playlist support
-* Name/Artist guessing by path (shall be replaced by MP3 tag reading)
+* Name/Artist guessing by path if no MP3 Tag info is available

 ### Parameters
 * -d <file>  : List of names to exclude [mixplay.dnp]